 Getting birth control through Simple Health is easy, convenient, and affordable.
 Start your consultation by telling us about your health history and birth control preferences.
 One of our licensed doctors will review your profile and write you a prescription that suits your needs best.
 Then, we’ll ship your prescription right to your door for free, and keep you stocked on refills.

 To receive a new prescription for birth control, you must live in one of our eligible states and be of the eligible minimum age.

-Ages 13 and up: California, Colorado, Connecticut, Georgia, Illinois, Iowa, Maine, Massachusetts, Michigan, Minnesota, Montana, Nebraska, New York, North Carolina, Ohio, Pennsylvania, Tennessee, Virginia, Washington, Wisconsin, Wyoming.
+Ages 13 and up: California, Colorado, Connecticut, Georgia, Illinois, Iowa, Maine, Maryland, Massachusetts, Michigan, Minnesota, Montana, Nebraska, New York, North Carolina, Ohio, Pennsylvania, Tennessee, Virginia, Washington, Wisconsin, Wyoming.

 Ages 14 and up: Alabama.

 Ages 18 and up: Florida, South Dakota, Texas.

 Additionally, if there’s a factor in your health history that would make taking birth control unsafe for you, we’ll let you know, and recommend you see an in-person doctor instead.

 We accept almost all major insurance plans, and birth control is free with most insurance plans.
 The type of insurance plan you have and medication prescribed dictates whether your insurance covers your medication.